scordee/Bernoulli/README.md

 Required modules
 - pygame-2.0.0.dev4 - Can be installed using pip install -user

-Run by simply executing python starship_troopers.py
+Run by simply executing 'python starship_troopers.py'.
+If you have two versions of python installed, use python3.